Andrew Frederick Cowie

-Andrew is now the Head of Engineering at Anchor Systems, where he has designed and deployed their next generation hosting infrastructure on OpenStack.
+More recently, Andrew was Head of Engineering at Anchor Systems, where he has designed and deployed their next generation hosting infrastructure on OpenStack.
 He established Haskell as the working language for all internal systems with a view to improving the calibre of software being developed and is now focused on aggressively gathering metrics and building statistical model based decision capabilities to augment monitoring, troubleshooting, and capacity planning.

 On the technical side, Andrew is an Open Source advocate and contributed to the GNOME Desktop for many years.
 Past experience includes coding in C, Perl, and Java, but his recent work has concentrated entirely on the Haskell functional programming language.

 Andrew has wide experience as a corporate director, having served on the boards of international organizations promoting excellence, leadership and innovation amongst youth; advocating Linux; and promoting Open Source professionals' interests.